SiebenCorgie/marpii/README.md

 - marpii-commands: CommandBuffer helper that captures resources that are needed for the execution of the command buffer.
 - marpii-rmg: Frame-graph helper.
 Allows defining multiple sub `Task`s for a frame.
 Takes care of resources (Buffers/Images), layout and access transitions, pipeline barriers, inter-queue synchronisation etc. You basically only have to register which resources are used for a task, and how the draw/dispatch is done.
 - marpii-rmg-shared: `no_std` crate that defines the resource handles used by RMG's bindless setup.
 Can be used in rust-gpu based shaders for convenient access.
+There is also a `shared.glsl` file for compatiblity with GLSL based shaders and RMG.
 - marpii-descriptor: Multiple `DescriptorSet` helpers.
 Similar to the command-buffer helper resources are captured to keep the descriptor sets valid.
 Also handles descriptor allocation and freeing for you.

 ### Examples